-Note: This feature must be allowed in network programming to work.
+Note: This feature must be supplied by your service provided and allowed in network programming to work.
 Check with your system administrator.

 The following information registers on the network:

 - called party number - calling party number - local time and date of the invocation in the network serving the called user - service provider option: calling party subaddress, if provided by calling user)